soumenroy/CompPhys/README.md

 # CompPhys
-This repository focus the various codes on computational physics problem.
+This repository focus on various codes on computational physics problem.